google-deepmind/mujoco/doc/python.rst

 Interactive viewer
 ==================

-An interactive GUI viewer is available as part of the Python package.
-(This is the same viewer as the ``simulate`` application that ships with the MuJoCo binary releases.)
+An interactive GUI viewer is provided as part of the Python package in the ``mujoco.viewer`` module.
+This is the same viewer as the ``simulate`` application that ships with the MuJoCo binary releases.

 Three distinct use cases are supported:

 #.
-Launching as a standalone application:
+As a **standalone application**:

    - ``python -m mujoco.viewer`` launches an empty visualization session, where a model can be loaded by drag-and-drop.
    - ``python -m mujoco.viewer --mjcf=/path/to/some/mjcf.xml`` launches a visualization session for the specified model file.

 #.
-Launching from a Python program/script -- import the module via ``from mujoco import viewer`` and launch the GUI
+As a **fully managed viewer** in a Python program/script, through the function ``viewer.launch``.
+This function
-   using one of the following invocations:
+   **blocks the user's script completely** to take care of running and timing a physics loop.

    - ``viewer.launch()`` launches an empty visualization session, where a model can be loaded by drag-and-drop.
    - ``viewer.launch(model)`` launches a visualization session for the given ``mjModel`` where the visualizer